MormonJesus69420/Modernized-Tufte-LaTeX/readme.md

 - [x] Move features from other repos to class files
 - [x] Document new features
+- [ ] Point people to use discussions on GitHub
 - [ ] Improve documentation in:
   - [x] Readme
   - [ ] Sample documents